If you’re finding doors are currently closed for you because you no credit or a very limited history, these strategies can help you build your score.

-So, for all of you out there who have either no credit or very limited history of using it, here’s what you can do to get one, which in turn will open doors currently closed to you.
+So, for all of you out there who have either no credit or a very limited credit history, here’s what you can do to turn that around and open doors currently closed to you.

 What does it mean to have no credit score?